Applying for a South Carolina Driver's License

 F and J visa holders must complete the international student check-in process to be eligible for a SC driver’s license.
 Once you have completed your check-in and your SEVIS record is active, you will need to bring the original documents below to the SC Department of Motor Vehicles (DMV) to apply for your driver’s license.
 Please note that not all SC DMVs process applications for international applicants.
 You can find a list of all SC DMV locations here.
 Be sure to filter for “International Customers”.

 The list below is meant to serve as a guide when compiling your required documents and is subject to change.
-Please review the DMV’s website and International Customers’ Checklist for official guidance.
+Please review the SCDMV’s website and the SCDMV International Customers’ Checklist for official guidance.

 • I-20/DS-2019 Form